-There is a belief among many linguist that women use the most prestigious forms of their language because they are more status-conscious than men.
-By using the standard version of their language a women is able to claim a higher status.
+There is a belief among many linguists that women use the most prestigious forms of their language because they are more status-conscious than men.
+By using the standard version of their language a woman is able to claim a higher status.

 If the social status hypothesis was correct women who work at home, and thus have the lowest status, should use more of the standard form then women who work.
 Currently, this is not the case.

 Women as Protector of Society’s Values